Related pages:

 Next Training Day:

 The next training day is planned for Saturday, January 10 at Mt Ararat Farm in Port Deposit, MD.
-Details will be available soon.
+The general schedule for the registration process for the upcoming training day is as follows:

 Photographer Matt Toth has taken some photos at training days.
 All of his photos, just a few of which are shown below, are available at www.mtfieldsports.smugmug.com , or follow links for specific MSDA training dates below.